mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/aggregates.md

 The **Aggregate** can be confusing.
 It has two common meanings.

 The "correct" and orthodox one is that the **Aggregate** is simply an Entity that itself "owns" or links other Entities in a logical whole.
-This entails that **Aggregates,** like entities, each have their own unique identity.
+This entails that **Aggregates,** like Entities, each have their own unique identity.
 The highest-level Aggregate is called the **Aggregate Root**.
-There must be no way to access "deeper" entities without passing the **Aggregate Root**, or whichever other construct is highest.
+There must be no way to access "deeper" Entities without passing the **Aggregate Root**, or whichever other construct is highest.

 For the secondary, more colloquial meaning it can mean the actual "data object" that we are operating on.
-While not technically always correct, I find the **Aggregate** term slightly better than saying things like "I will access the X entity through the API".
+While not technically always correct, I find the **Aggregate** term slightly better than saying things like "I will access the X Entity through the API".
 At least for me, I find it better at expressing a data source, while Entity is more of a thing.

 Moreover, the **Aggregate** acts as the _transaction boundary_ so it completely deals with all the data that it pertains to.
 You should never modify more than a single **Aggregate** per database transaction.
 Any changes to the **Aggregate** result in the **Aggregate** publishing a Domain Event.
 {% endhint %}

 <figure><img src="../.gitbook/assets/CA + DDD selected 4.png" alt=""><figcaption><p>Aggregates reside in the Domain layer.</p></figcaption></figure>

-For the "truth" on the matter of aggregates, we will look no further than to the Big Blue Book:
+For the "truth" on the matter of Aggregates, we will look no further than to the Big Blue Book:

-> An aggregate is a cluster of associated objects that we treat as a unit for the purpose of data changes.
+> An Aggregate is a cluster of associated objects that we treat as a unit for the purpose of data changes.
 Each Aggregate has a root and a boundary.
 The boundary defines what is inside the Aggregate.
 The root is a single, specific Entity contained in the Aggregate.
 The root is the only member of the Aggregate that outside objects are allowed to hold references to, although objects within the boundary may hold references to each other.
 Entities other than the root have local identities, but that identity needs to be distinguishable only within the Aggregate, because no outside object can ever see it out of the context of the root Entity.
 >
 > — Source: Eric Evans, _Domain Driven Design: Tackling Complexity in the Heart of Software_ (p.
 126-127)